Ancastal/Contrastive-Post-Editing-Simulation/README.md

 }
 ```

-The quality comparison between translations is determined by COMET-KIWI scores, where the translation with the higher score becomes the "chosen" translation and the lower score becomes the "rejected" translation.
+The quality comparison between translations is determined by COMET-KIWI scores and works as follows:
+1. If the best machine translation has a higher score than the reference:
+   - It becomes the "chosen" translation
+   - If the second-best machine translation also has a higher score than the reference:
+     - It becomes the "rejected" translation
+   - Otherwise, the reference becomes the "rejected" translation
+2. If no machine translation is better than the reference:
+   - The reference becomes the "chosen" translation
+   - The best machine translation becomes the "rejected" translation

 ## CPO Training